 Between homework, advanced classes, extracurricular activities and part-time jobs (not to mention socializing!), most modern students have a lot on their plate.
 And once college applications start, it can be even more difficult to stay on top of things.
-That's why our study skills program is tailored to have a lasting positive effect, helping students gain important strategies to plan, manage and prioritize their schedules and workloads more effectively than ever before.▼
+That's why our study skills program is tailored to have a lasting positive effect, helping students gain important strategies to plan, manage and prioritize their schedules and workloads more effectively than ever before.

-The Tools to Succeed from Grade 4 to High School Graduation and Beyond
+From Grade 4 to High School Graduation and Beyond

-Your Son or Daughter Will Learn:
+Your Teen Will Learn:

-- Techniques for planning and tracking long term projects.
+- Tips for project planning and tracking.